Wedrix/watchtower/README.md

 }

 input ListingsQueryParams {
-	limit: Int!, # items per page
+	limit: Int, # items per page
-	page: Int!, # page
+	page: Int, # page
 }
 ```

 The type of the specified `queryParams` parameter does not matter.
-The only requirement is that it must define the two fields `limit` and `page` as non-nullable integer types.
+The only requirement is that it must define the two fields `limit` and `page` as integer types.
+You may also choose to make them non-nullable to force pagination for the particular query field.

 `queryParams` may also be used to paginate the results of a query.
 For instance, given the following schema: